ACCESS-NRI/access-om3-configs/documentation/docs/pages/contributing/index.md

 ### Report a bug or make a suggestion

-Technical issues related to OM3 are best posted to [github.com/ACCESS-NRI/access-om3-configs/issues](https://github.com/ACCESS-NRI/access-om3-configs/issues).
-If you would like to discuss the issue first, feel free to post it on the [ACCESS-HIVE forum](https://forum.access-hive.org.au/c/cosima/29).
+Technical issues related to ACCESS-OM3 are best posted to [github.com/ACCESS-NRI/access-om3-configs/issues](https://github.com/ACCESS-NRI/access-om3-configs/issues).
+If you would like to discuss the issue first, feel free to post it on the [access hive forum](https://forum.access-hive.org.au/c/cosima/29).

 ### ACCESS-OM3 configuration documentation